HL7/us-cql-ig/input/pagecontent/architectural-guidance.md

 https://build.fhir.org/ig/HL7/davinci-dtr/specification.html#value-set-and-code-system-guidance

-> Can ValueSets that are not included in the Questionnaire package be referenced?
-The guidance above is not clear on this point.

-TODO: Provide best practice that for value sets that do not have expansions, don't include them in the package
+Note that questionnaires may reference value sets that are not included in the questionnaire package.
+In particular, best practice for value sets that do not have expansions (for example because the value set definition is more concisely expressed as a condition, or the value set is too large) is that they not be included in the questionnaire package.

 Value set references will be encountered in two different ways in CQL used by a Questionnaire: